ny-haritina10/text-encoder/markdown/5_tp_A.md

 - Replace each character with its corresponding Huffman code
 - Return the encoded binary string

-### Step 2: Implement a method to save encoded data to a file (optional)
-- Convert the binary string to a more efficient format (bit-packed)
-- Save the compressed data to a file
-- Include the Huffman code table in the file for later decompression

 ## Question 1(c): Decode text using Huffman codes

 ### Step 1: Create a decoder method